-Even in 2022, women are still fighting to be seen as equals in a patriarchal society.
-Society has evolved greatly but women are still overlooked, and their responsibilities taken for granted because they are seen as “things that need to be done.”
+Mom bloggers have transformed the business world in a dramatic way.
+Society has evolved greatly but women are still overlooked, and their responsibilities are taken for granted because they are seen as “things that need to be done.”
 Be that as it may, there are brands that have recognized the value women offer when they’re trying to gain insight into the household’s wants and needs.
 These companies have realized the power of the woman as the head of the household.
 Instead of just having one job, these women assume various roles, including wife, leader, administrator, manager of family income, and – of course – mother.

 Mom bloggers or mommy bloggers have been around since blogging became a thing in the early 2000s.
-Still, it wasn’t until the emergence of influencers and social media platforms that they were recognized as a source of valuable information about family, and homemaking.
+Even so, it wasn’t until the emergence of influencers and social media platforms that they were recognized as a source of valuable information about family and homemaking.

 Benefits Of Mom Bloggers/Influencers